Specification by Example for Reluctant Product Managers

 User interface of a form with a submit button that reads “Save”

-Shoot, the test fails.
-Whereas it really shouldn’t, because the designer didn’t touch the actual functionality.
+Now the test fails, for the wrong reason: after all, the designer didn’t touch the actual functionality.
 They just made a change in the copy.

 Now contrast that with how the test would work underneath the UI.
 In pseudocode terms, it would be something like this: